Any questions? We got you.

 How much does Sparkwise cost?

-Sparkwise has usage-based pricing models: Flexible at $49 per credit (pay-as-you-go, use with anyone, any module, anytime) and Standard license at $119 per user per year, including 3 credits per user.
-Volume discounts are available for both plans.
-At full scale, running 1hr of content on Sparkwise can cost as little as $10 per learner per session.
+Sparkwise has flexible usage-based pricing — we do not lock you into annual user licenses that you worry will sit unused.
+Starts at $40/credit (use with anyone, any module, anytime).
+At full scale, running 1hr of content on Sparkwise can cost as little as $10 per user per session.

-All plans include: post-session summaries & reminders, coaching tips for managers, impact reporting for admins, and a quarterly check-in with a Success Manager.
+All plans include: post-session summaries & reminders, coaching tips for managers, impact reporting for admins, and access to Sparkwise catalog.
+Comes with 2 admin accounts and 1 free custom module build.

 Available add-ons (at extra cost) include Advanced Engagement Analytics, AI-Driven Insights, Custom Content Build, White-glove delivery support, SSO, and LMS Integration.